My name is Andreea and I am developing EarthKeepers as a green care project and way of living.

 Since then I have gained a professional diploma in Social and Therapeutic Horticulture, qualified as a Reiki healer, began working as a project facilitator at the Wilderness Foundation (along with my assistant Loki who is a great therapy dog) and am on my way to living off grid completely (stay tuned).

-What I learned was that by learning to care for the land and living creatures on it, you learn to care for yourself and others around you, leading to self-healing and a positive step forward in your own life.
+What I learned was that by learning to care for the land and living creatures on it, you learn to care for yourself and others around you, leading to a more healthier life.

-EarthKeepers aims to teach children and young people as well as adults, how to engage with our natural environment using social and therapeutic horticulture, as well as outdoor exploration and animal care.
+EarthKeepers aims to teach children and young people as well as adults, how to engage with our natural environment using social and therapeutic horticulture, outdoor exploration and animal care.

-As well as using horticulture, EarthKeepers will be utilising various methods of upcycling as well as animal rescue in order to reflect the Seventh Generation principle which you can read more about on this website.
+As well as using horticulture, EarthKeepers will be utilising various methods of upcycling and animal rescue in order to reflect the Seventh Generation principle which you can read more about on this website.